 Memory

-What does that mean?
-The companies behind the large language models -- OpenAI, Anthropic, Google -- offer them for consumption through APIs.
-A developer can call GPT, Claude, or Gemini from their code and get text responses back.
-That's a model, not an agent.
-But those same companies also build consumer products -- ChatGPT, Claude.ai, Gemini App -- and they've been adding agentic capabilities to them: they can generate Python code and run it, create Excel files, search the web, generate images, and connect to external services.
-Over time, these chatbots gain more tools and behave more like agents.
+What does this mean?
+The companies that build the large language models (OpenAI, Anthropic, Google) offer them via API so developers can integrate them into their own systems.
+That is a model, not an agent.
+Those same companies also build consumer products like ChatGPT, Claude.ai, or the Gemini App, and to those products they have been adding agentic capabilities: they can run code, create files, search the web, generate images.
+As time passes, these chatbots acquire more tools and behave more like agents.

 Three ways of knowing you